-"Mitchell-Lama" developments are affordable housing projects organized under Articles 2 and 4 of the Private Housing Finance Law, and supervised by the New York State Homes and Community Renewal ("HCR").
+"Mitchell-Lama" developments (privately owned and managed) are affordable housing projects organized under Articles 2 and 4 of the Private Housing Finance Law, and supervised by the New York State Homes and Community Renewal ("HCR").
 A "buy-out" occurs when the project pays off its mortgage and is removed from HCR's supervision as a Mitchell-Lama.
 Under the law, a Mitchell-Lama has the right to buy out after 20 years.
 The technical term for "buy-out" is "dissolution."

 Your apartment will probably be subject to regulation if it was built before January 1, 1974, and is located in New York City, or Nassau, Westchester, or Rockland counties, in which case it is likely subject to either the New York City Rent Stabilization Law or the New York State Emergency Tenant Protection Act (ETPA), and therefore regulated by HCR's Office of Rent Administration.
 Otherwise, your apartment will no longer be subject to government regulation, unless the building goes under some other government subsidy program.

 HCR has promulgated regulations to assure that all residents and the public receive full advance disclosure of plans to dissolve, that there is a smooth transition of management, and that the housing company complies with all legal requirements prior to dissolution.
 No earlier than 365 days prior to the anticipated date of dissolution, the housing company must apply to HCR for permission to dissolve by submitting a "Notice of Intent."
 The 365 day requirement, and others mentioned below, may be altered by HCR depending on the unique circumstances of each housing development.